Sarah McLachlan Biography

 work with Canadian singer/songwriter Kathleen Edwards.
 Laws of Illusion

-and in a deluxe version including a five–song bonus DVD of
+in a deluxe version including a five–song bonus DVD of live

 with the release of Laws of Illusion comes another landmark event

-Sarah McLachlan’s career: her return to Lilith Fair,
+in Sarah McLachlan’s career: her return to Lilith Fair, the

-the all–female concert tour she founded in 1997 and where once
+all–female concert tour she founded in 1997 and where once again

-eleven–year hiatus, Lilith Fair is back.
-The 2010 edition commences
+hiatus, Lilith Fair is back.
+The 2010 edition commences June 27 in

-June 27 in Calgary, Alberta with dates running through August 16
+Calgary, Alberta with dates running through August 16 in Dallas, Texas.

-in Dallas, Texas.
-Beth Orton, Brandi Carlile, Carly Simon, Cat Power,
+Beth Orton, Brandi Carlile, Carly Simon, Cat Power, the Go-Gos, Loretta

 her signing with Arista Records nearly two decades ago, every one